bryjalab/2025_Micka_MolCel/README.md

 **Corresponding author: kostas.tripsianes@ceitec.muni.cz

 ## Reproducing Charge calculations
 First run script "charge_functions.R".
-Here we edit functions from idpr R package (McFadden and Yanowitz, 2022), to enable charge calculation of phosphorylated proteins.
+Here, we edit functions from idpr R package [McFadden and Yanowitz, 2022](https://doi.org/10.1371/journal.pone.0266929), to enable charge calculation of phosphorylated proteins.
 Next run script "charge_calculation.R".
 We either read analyzed protein sequences directly in the script or with read them from a text file.
 X stands for phosphoserine and Z stands for phosphothreonine in an analysed sequence.

 ## Reproducing the interactome analysis